apache/flink/docs/apis/programming_guide.md

 will do the right thing depending on the context: if you are executing your program inside an IDE or as a regular Java program it will create a local environment that will execute your program on your local machine.
-If you created a JAR file from you program, and invoke it through the [command line](cli.html) or the [web interface](web_client.html), the Flink cluster manager will execute your main method and `getExecutionEnvironment()` will return an execution environment for executing your program on a cluster.
+If you created a JAR file from your program, and invoke it through the [command line](cli.html) or the [web interface](web_client.html), the Flink cluster manager will execute your main method and `getExecutionEnvironment()` will return an execution environment for executing your program on a cluster.